nanomq/nanomq/docs/en_US/rule/config-file.md

 ### Create the Rule

 Suppose you want to create a `repub` rule, upon receipt of a message from the `abc` topic, NanoMQ will encapsulate the `topic` and `payload` fields into a JSON structure and then forward this JSON-structured message to the `topic/repub1` topic.
-To implement this, the necessary configuration should be appended to the `/etc/nanomq.conf` file.
-The changes will take effect after NanoMQ restarts.

 :::: tabs type:card